containers/podman-desktop/website/blog/2022-11-17-develop-podman-using-codespaces.md

 GitHub [announced last week](https://github.blog/changelog/2022-11-09-codespaces-for-free-and-pro-accounts/) that Codespaces is available for everyone and it includes free minutes.

 Let see how we can use a [Development Container](https://containers.dev/) having all the tools to build and run Podman Desktop.
-The development Container works locally using Visual Studio Code but in this blog post we will see how it works with a simple click on GitHub.
+The Development Container works locally using Visual Studio Code but in this blog post we will see how it works directly with a simple click from GitHub.

-The challenges are to run a desktop tool and running a container engine (Podman) inside a container and using not so many memory !
+The challenges are to run a desktop tool (Podman Desktop) and running a container engine (Podman) inside this Development Container without using too many memory !

 <!--truncate-->